Nash Ambassador: 1957

-After production of under 3,600 big Nash cars, the final Nash Ambassador rolled off the Kenosha, Wisconsin production line in the summer of 1957.
-Nevertheless, the Ambassador - as a top-of-the-line model name - would continue to be marketed, under Rambler and AMC brands, through 1974.
+After the production of under 3,600 big Nash cars, the final Nash Ambassador rolled off the Kenosha, Wisconsin production line in the summer of 1957.
+Nevertheless, the Ambassador - as a top-of-the-line model name - would continue to be marketed under Rambler and AMC brands through 1974.

 Racing

 Endurance

 Eight Nash Ambassadors were entered in the 1950 Carrera Panamericana, a 2172 mi endurance race run over five days across Mexico.
 47 of the 126 cars that started this "contest of heroic proportions and vast distances" were classified as finishers.
 Three Ambassadors finished all nine stages, but the highest-placed car was disqualified.

-The 1950 Ambassador driven by Roy Pat Conner was in sixth place after the eighth stage, 33 minutes behind the leader, when Connor became too ill to continue.
+The 1950 Ambassador, driven by Roy Pat Conner, was in sixth place after the eighth stage, 33 minutes behind the leader, when Connor became too ill to continue.
 Curtis Turner, who shared another 1950 Ambassador with Bill France, Sr., purchased Conner's car for its superior race position, replacing Conner at the wheel and leaving France to continue in their original car without him.
 On the final stage Piero Taruffi, arguably the most experienced road racer in the field, had moved his Alfa Romeo 6C up to the fourth position when Turner passed him in the mountains by bumping the Italian "Southern-style" until he yielded.
-Taruffi repassed the Nash when it was temporarily halted by a flat tire.
-At the finish, Taruffi was in Turner's sights but Turner ended ahead in elapsed time, beating Taruffi by 3.5 minutes.
+Taruffi repassed the Nash when a flat tire temporarily halted it.
+At the finish, Taruffi was in Turner's sights, but Turner ended ahead in elapsed time, beating Taruffi by 3.5 minutes.
 This put Turner in third place overall, behind a Cadillac 62.
 He was disqualified when a quick review by the race officials showed that the rules specifically prohibited changing a car's crew.

-Bill France eventually crashed out of the race but the damaged car was driven back to the United States, where France and Turner used it for a full season's dirt track racing in the Southern states.
+Bill France eventually crashed out of the race.
+Still, the damaged car was driven back to the United States, where France and Turner used it for an entire season of dirt track racing in the Southern states.
 Mexican driver S. Santoyo was classified 36th in his 1949 Nash, while another 1949 Ambassador driven by Manuel Luz Meneses and José O'Farrill Larranoga finished 39th.
-In all, four Nashes crashed out, while a fifth retired with engine trouble.
+Another four Nashes crashed out, while a fifth retired with engine trouble.

 NASCAR

-The Nash Motor Company was the first manufacturer that actively supported NASCAR racing.
+The Nash Motor Company was the first manufacturer actively supporting NASCAR racing.
 Direct factory sponsorship was provided for the 1950 and 1951 Sprint Cup seasons.
 For 1950, Nash recruited and signed dynamic stars Curtis Turner and Johnny Mantz.